learnk8s/learnk8s.io/src/terraform-aws/content.md

 terraform destroy
 ```

+The [`terraform destroy`](https://www.terraform.io/docs/commands/destroy.html) deletes all the resources from your configuration that are curently running.

+This means that all the AWS resources corresponding to your clusters will be deleted.

-The [`terraform destroy`](https://www.terraform.io/docs/commands/destroy.html) command also shows you an execution plan which consists of the deletion of all currently existing resources.
+The command also shows you an execution plan, specifying the exact set of resources that will be deleted, which you can confirm with `yes`.

-When you confirm the prompt with `yes`, Terraform will delete all the AWS resources that it previously created.

-This will revert your AWS account to exactly the state it was in before you ran `terraform apply` for the first time!
+When the command completes, your AWS account will be in exactly the same state as it was before your ran `terraform apply` for the first time!

-## Summary
+## Conclusion

-This article presented the [Terraform kubeadm module](https://registry.terraform.io/modules/weibeld/kubeadm/aws) which allows to automatically bootstrap Kubernetes clusters on AWS.
+This article presented the [Terraform kubeadm module](https://registry.terraform.io/modules/weibeld/kubeadm/aws) which allows to automatically create Kubernetes clusters on AWS.

+There are various directions into which you can go from here:

-Only the most basic usage was presented so far — the module features various [input variables](https://registry.terraform.io/modules/weibeld/kubeadm/aws?tab=inputs) that allow configuring the cluster.
+- The article presented only the most basic usage of the module.
+The module has various [input variables](https://registry.terraform.io/modules/weibeld/kubeadm/aws?tab=inputs) that allow configuring the clusters in different ways.

-For example, you can define the number and type of worker nodes, the internal Pod network CIDR block, or secure access to your cluster by narrowing the range of IP addresses that may connect to it.
+- For example, you can define the number and type of worker nodes, the CIDR block for the Pod network, or the IP addresses that may access your cluster to secure it from unwanted access.

-The module is still being extended and new configuration options will be added in the future.
+- The module is still in an early stage of development and new features will be added in the future, such as new input variables.

-Furthermore, equivalent Terraform modules for GCP and Azure will follow.
+- Future work on equivalent modules for GCP and Azure is planned.
+- You can [raise issues and create pull requests for the module](https://github.com/weibeld/terraform-aws-kubeadm) on GitHub.